Ben435/Learning/topics/cloudflare-workers/README.md

 ## Background

-I know of CloudFlare as a security company, providing DDOS protection and various other high-bandwidth defense mechanisms.
+I know of CloudFlare as a CDN and a security company, providing DOS protection and various other high-bandwidth defense mechanisms.
+They seem to be most well known for there CloudFlare CDN, and there CloudFlare DOS protection.
 In amongst that, they also do bot protection (ScrapeShield), content delivery (Stream Delivery for media, cache and hosting for general web traffic), web-app firewalls, among a few other things.
 They've also done some virus defense stuff in the past, providing DNS black holes and stepping in during large scale DDOS ransom attempts.